-Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
+Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with Child abduction and community safety incidents Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
 Child abduction can be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends and acquaintances); and by strangers.
 Other community safety incidents in the vicinity of a school can raise concerns amongst children and parents, for example, people loitering nearby, unknown adults engaging children in conversation, rumours about undesirable residents or adults in vehicles approaching children.
 As children get older and are granted more independence (for example, as they start walking to school on their own) it is important they are given practical advice on how to keep themselves safe.
 Children are taught about stranger danger through our PSHE curriculum.